pvarki/ansible-rasenmaeher-deployment/README.md

 ```
 Decrypt a host yml to see address, credentials etc.

+# Env
+Template-env provided.
+Some options:
+- RM CI vars?
+While others have defaults, you **must** define DOCKER_REP_TAG.
+See Version Tags from https://github.com/pvarki/docker-rasenmaeher-integration for applicable versiontags.
+- Use DNS service?
+If you have a DNS to resolve docker container domainnames for inbound connections, set the flag ```DO_YOU_WANT_TO_USE_DNS``` true.
+- Use dy.fi DDNS?
+If you need to deploy a VM to some local server that needs DDNS, you can use this role.
+It requires username and pass to dy.fi DDNS service.

 # Logic
 ### source root
 The env template & set-inventory.sh to get you going.
 Unless you are developing things, you don't need to worry much about anything else but this and your inventory.